I Don't Want This Night to End: Content

 Bryan told The Boot that the song is about "a guy meeting a girl, and it's the first night that they're hanging out.
 It's a magical night and he doesn't want it to end.
 It's got a big fun chorus in it."
 He co-wrote the song with Rhett Akins, Dallas Davidson, and Ben Hayslip, collectively known as The Peach Pickers.
 After Hayslip provided the title, Bryan began playing a melody on a guitar.
 Hayslip then said that his publisher, Randy Gaston, recommended that he write "a song that talks about putting your hands up in the chorus".

 The song is set in the key of A minor and has a moderate tempo of approximately 112 beats per minute.
 The verses use a chord pattern of Am-G-Fsus2 three times, with a C-G-F pattern twice on the chorus followed by the original pattern of Am-G-Fsus2 twice.
 It ends on the Fsus2 chord.

 Critical reception

 Billy Dukes of Taste of Country gave the song four stars out of five, calling the chorus "pretty memorable" and saying that the writers "did a nice job of not over-thinking things."
 Matt Bjorke of Roughstock gave the song three and a half stars of five, writing that the chorus is "infectious and sing-a-long ready" and the song is "strong, well-written" and "sounds great on the radio, just like it will in concerts."

+Billboard and American Songwriter ranked "I Don't Want This Night to End" at number four and number one, respectively, on their lists of the 10 greatest Luke Bryan songs.